BackupTheBerlios/transcribo/README.txt

   representation is assembled to a plain text file.

-The renderer allows to attach to each content block (paragraph, heading, reference etc.) a specific *translator* and *wrapper* to perform translations and achieve the required text outline.
+The renderer allows to attach to each content block (paragraph, heading, reference etc.) a specific *translator* and *wrapper including optional hyphenation* to perform translations and achieve the required text outline.
 In combination with frontends for mark-up languages, this feature allows the user to control the output at a very high level of granularity.